hputnam/Geoduck_handbook/Geoduck_aquaculture.md

  <img src="Geoduck_aquaculture.assets/broodstock_partially_filled.JPG" width="250"> <img src="Geoduck_aquaculture.assets/broodstock_submerged.jpg" width="250">
 </p>

-> *PHOTO*: shown above are adult geoduck in broodstock tank, drained of seawater to simulate a tidal cycle to induce spawning.
+> *photo/image*: shown above are adult geoduck in broodstock tank, drained of seawater to simulate a tidal cycle to induce spawning.
 Animals in this example are placed in individual pvc cups to monitor spawning for an experiment - note that production typically attempts spawns with a much higher numbers of adults.

 ## <span style="color:yellowgreen">I.3 Larvae and Seed</span>